I’ve always loved the beginning of the school year.

-When we began homeschooling (really, unschooling) our daughter, we moved away from that mindset.
-She’s in eighth grade – ish.
-We “start” and “stop” not based on dates but on interests.
-We read and learn tons of stuff, but not in linear progression.
+When we began homeschooling (really, unschooling) our son, we moved away from that mindset.
+We said things like he’s in eighth grade – “ish.”
+We “started” and “stopped” not based on dates but on interests.
+We read and learned tons of stuff, but not in linear progression.

 It’s much more like real life, and when you step back, the progress is so obvious it’s almost overwhelming.
-It really works for us.
+It really worked for us.

-But as I’ve watched the parade of first-day pictures on Facebook this year, I got pretty depressed.
-Not for Sarah, but for myself.
+But when I watch the parade of first-day-of-school pictures on Facebook, I sometimes get pretty depressed.
+Not for my kid and his more informal educational experiences, but for myself.

 - I love fresh starts.